 Why Mums Don’t Often Last Through Winter

-Mums are a hardy perennial plant best planted in the spring, but mums that are sold in garden centers in the autumn are really being treated as annuals.
+Chrysanthemums are a hardy perennial plant best planted in the spring, but those that are sold in garden centers in the autumn are really being treated as annuals.
 They are already in full bloom with beautiful autumn jewel-hued colors to decorate your house, along with autumn wreaths and gourds.
-Once a flower is in full bloom, it’s actually past its peak and declining.
+Once a flower is in full bloom, it’s actually past its peak and already declining.
 (Be sure to buy mums with lots of unopened buds so that they last longer into the fall season.)

-If these plants are put in the ground from August on, most won’t make it through the winter in areas where temperatures dip into the single digits.
+If these plants are put in the ground from mid-September on, most won’t make it through the winter in areas where temperatures dip into the single digits during the winter months.
 The reason being that mums planted late in the season are near or at the flowering stage, and they don’t put energy into growing roots to sustain plants through the winter.
 All the energy is put into blooming.
-That is why mums are best planted in the spring.
+That’s why mums are best planted in the spring!

 How to Overwinter a Mum

-Want to give your mum her best shot at overwintering?
+Want to give your mum her best shot at overwintering and returning next year?
 Follow these tips:

 - For your fall mums to have the best chance at survival in cold areas, overwinter them in the basement or a dark, cold closet.